YoonhyungLee94/SSFCVAE/README.md

 ```

 ## Usage
-Train the CVAE model using the below command.
+To train the CVAE model, use the following command:

 ```python
 python train.py --gpu 0 --logdir ssf_cvae